anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 HW profiles are defined in the chapters 5.3 and 5.4 of the reference model document.

 #### 3.4.2.2.
 Network
-(Spine-Leaf, East/West and North-South Traffic)

-NFVI Network & Security

-the recommended network architecture is spine and leaf topology however for small sites a legacy topology (access/aggregation switches) can be setup.
+The recommended network architecture is spine and leaf topology however for small sites a legacy topology (access/aggregation switches) can be setup.

-Content to be developed along the following lines
-- do we include FW to separate control vs data plane?
-- do we include DC GW to separate NFVI from external environments?
-- do we include OoB switch

 Each instance of IaaS relies on physical resource: servers, switches, ToR

 <p align="center"><img src="../figures/Figure_4_1_Network_Fabric_Physical.png" alt="Network Fabric -- Physical"></br>Figure 3-3: Network Fabric – Physical</p>
-Figure 3-3 shows a physical network layout where each physical server is dual homed to TOR (C/Agg-Leaf) switches with redundant (2x) connections.
+Figure 3-3 shows a physical network layout where each physical server is dual homed to TOR (Leaf/Access) switches with redundant (2x) connections.
 The Leaf switches are dual homed with redundant connections to spines.

 #### 3.4.2.3.
 Storage
-Content to be developed including for Ceph

 [OpenStack](https://docs.openstack.org/arch-design/design-storage.html) supports many different storage architectures and backends.
 The choice of a particular backend storage is driven by a number of factors including: scalability, resiliency, availability, data durability, capacity and performance.